 What steps do you need to take to form your single member LLC and officially register your freelance business?

-While it’s fairly easy to set up your LLC yourself, but you do need to be prepared to put some time, effort, and money into the process.
+While it’s fairly easy to set up your LLC yourself, you do need to be prepared to put time, effort, and money into the process.

 Just keep in mind that, while we’ve made every effort to ensure this information is up-to-date and accurate, it does not constitute legal advice, and it should not be used as a substitute for legal advice.
 When in doubt, consulting with an attorney is always best.

-What You Have to Do to Form a Single Member LLC in California
+How to Form a Single Member LLC in California

-Remember, because you’re taking this DIY approach, you’ll be in control the whole way through.
-But it also means that you’ll need to keep an eye out for errors, and you’ll need to be super diligent to check off all the boxes on your to-do list.
+Remember, because you’re taking this DIY approach, you’ll be in control the whole way.
+But it also means that you’ll need to keep an eye out for errors and be super diligent about checking off all the boxes on your to-do list.

 So, without further ado, here we go.

 Step 1: Choose a Name for Your LLC

 Before you begin, you need to know the legal name you’d like to use for your LLC.
 Before you get ahead of yourself, there’s something to keep in mind:

 Your LLC’s name can’t be the same as the name of another LLC on file with the California Secretary of State’s office.